ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Trigger Overlap

-Next, we need to modify the **Race_Manager_Server** script so that the finish line trigger can be used to detect when a player has overlapped it.
+Modify the **RaceManager_Server** script so that the finish line trigger can be used to detect when a player has overlapped it.

+#### Add Custom Property

-Add the following line to the top of the script so that it's under the `STARTING POSITIONS` variable.
+Add the following line to the top of the script under the `STARTING POSITIONS` variable.

 ```lua linenums="1"
 local FINISH_TRIGGER = script:GetCustomProperty("finishTrigger"):WaitForObject()
 ```

+#### Add Trigger Handler

 After the **OnPlayerLeft** function, we are going to add the handler that will get fired when a player overlaps the finish line trigger.